shashanth-devappsys/hadoop-docs/hadoop-basics/basic_commands.md

 ## Change the owner of "data.txt" to user "hduser" and group "hduser"

 hdfs dfs -chown hduser:hduser /user/hadoop/data.txt

+## Change the owner of "scripts" to user "hduser" and group "hduser"

+hdfs dfs -chown hduser:hduser /user/hadoop/scripts
 ```

+> **Note**: If you use `-R` param with `-chown`, then it will be applied to its files and subdirectories.

 ### 4.4 Change File or Directory Group Only